Unrealised Gains Tax: Super Changes 2025

 The $3 million threshold is not currently indexed to inflation.
 Over time, this means more people could be affected as the real value of $3 million decreases.
 Some have called for the threshold to be indexed so it keeps pace with inflation or wage growth.

-How Will the Tax Be Paid?
+How Is the Tax Paid?

 The tax is generally paid by your super fund directly to the Australian Tax Office.
 For self-managed super funds, payment is usually made via BPAY or card.
 If your fund records an unrealised loss, it can be used to offset future tax bills.